-This Plan seeks to minimize the risk that the participation of Market Actors in CAEECC-sponsored meetings could lead to conflicts of interest that arise, for example, because of the possibility that (1) the meetings provide confidential or other information that would allow certain Market Actors unique competitive advantages in future solicitations; (2) discussions create unreasonable bias in favor of a Market Actor’s services or products; and (3) EE program evaluation criteria are adopted that unduly favor certain Market Actor(s) over others that could provide equal or better energy benefits.
+This Policy seeks to minimize the risk that the participation of Market Actors in CAEECC-sponsored meetings could lead to conflicts of interest.
+This Policy, as set forth in more detail below, ensures, among other things, that (1) CAEECC meetings do not provide confidential or other information that would allow certain Market Actors unique competitive advantages in future solicitations; (2) discussions do not create unreasonable bias in favor of a Market Actor’s services or products; and (3) EE program bid evaluation criteria are discussed and adopted outside of the CAEECC proceedings.
+In addition to the adoption of this Policy, (1) the CAEECC charter will be updated to reflect the adoption of this Policy; and (2) it is believed that a non-CAEECC forum will likely be established that is limited to non-financially interested participants to discuss specific Requests for Proposals (RFP), criteria, evaluation and other such matters.

 Preferred Approach Toward a Solution

-Our shared strategy for preventing conflicts of interest should continue to encourage maximum stakeholder participation in Business Plan development processes and input from Market Actors concerning products, market sectors, need, delivery systems, etc. to best inform the selection of implementation plans.
+Our shared strategy for preventing conflicts of interest continues to encourage maximum stakeholder participation in Business Plan development processes and input from Market Actors concerning products, market sectors, need, delivery systems, etc. to best inform the development of implementation plans.

-While CAEECC meetings are public forums, they should be moderated in a way that minimizes the potential for Market Actors in attendance to gain any unfair advantage when competing to perform work discussed at CAEECC meetings and discourages any participant from influencing Program Administrators’ exercise of discretion to select Implementers.
-This is consistent with the CPUC’s conflict of interest standards for utility participation as a bidder in utility energy procurement solicitations.
-When procuring supply side resources, the utility establishes the performance criteria for the resource being procured.
-If the utility infrastructure side submits a proposal into the solicitation, infrastructure personnel cannot participate in the adoption of selection criteria or process, such as scoring, ranking, deliberations, and selection./
+While CAEECC meetings are public forums, they should be moderated in a way that minimizes the potential for Market Actors in attendance to gain any unfair advantage by ensuring no potential bids will be discussed at CAEECC-sponsored meetings.
+This is consistent with the CPUC’s conflict of interest standards for utility participation as a bidder in utility energy procurement solicitations or energy efficiency peer review group activities.
+When procuring supply side resources (including energy efficiency), the utility, with input from entities that do not have a financial interest in the procurement, establishes the performance criteria for the resource being procured.
+If the utility infrastructure side submits a proposal into the solicitation, infrastructure personnel cannot participate in the adoption of selection criteria or process, such as scoring, ranking, deliberations, and selection./ The same would be the case here.
+Anything pertaining to specific RFPs, criteria, or weighting of such criteria will not be discussed at a CAEECC-sponsored meeting.

-An open and transparent CAEECC meeting process should be adopted to allow Market Actors to contribute ideas for the development of Business Plans and implementation plan concepts while making sure that they do not unduly influence the design for plans on which they intend to bid.
-However, if an Implementer has influenced program design through its CAEECC activities such that the existence of bias in favor of selecting that Implementer is more likely than not, CAEECC will refer the issue to the CPUC Energy Division for appropriate resolution.
+An open and transparent CAEECC meeting process will be adopted to allow Market Actors to contribute ideas for the development of Business Plans and implementation plan concepts as there will be no discussion of potential design for plans on which they intend to bid.
+However, if an Implementer does violate the Conflict of Interest Policy, CAEECC will refer the issue to the CPUC Energy Division for appropriate resolution.

-Conflict of Interest Plan
+Conflict of Interest POLICY

-The CAEECC should adopt a Conflict of Interest Policy which includes the following provisions at a minimum:
+The following rules shall apply to all CAEECC-sponsored meetings:

-1. Each participant in the CAEECC agrees to avoid conduct intended to influence the design or implementation of energy efficiency Business Plans and the selection of implementation plans in a manner that confers an advantage that could directly lead to participant’s financial gain at the expense of the public good.
+1. Each Participant in the CAEECC agrees to review and abide by the CAEECC Conflict of Interest Policy.
 “Participant” includes the entity represented by each person attending a CAEECC meeting, in person, virtually, or telephonically.

 2. Each CAEECC member, other than a Program Administrator, must disclose whether it or a parent, affiliate, or subsidiary of such member, is currently an Implementer or is planning to become an Implementer.